boydjawun/ActiveDirectory-HomeLab-Setup/README.md

-# Active Directory Home Lab Setup(System Administration)
+# 🔬 Active Directory Home Lab Setup(System Administration)
-This diagram shows an overview of the setup of the Home Lab including:
+This diagram shows an overview of the setup of the home lab:

 - The Domain Controller with two adapters, one for the outside internet and one for a private network for the clients to connect to.
 The Domain Controller will also have RAS/NAT set up for clients to access the internet through the Domain Controller.
-Lastly DHCP is set up to provide IP Addressing to clients accessing the internet
+Also, DHCP is set up to provide IP Addressing to clients accessing the internet
 - Windows 11 client, with an adapter connected to the Domain Controller's private network

 ![image.png](images/image.png)

 # **Description**

-This project demonstrates my expertise in system architecture, domain management, and building/managing complex network environments through a hands-on Active Directory (AD) home lab setup using VMware virtualization software.The project involves configuring Microsoft Windows Server 2022 to host Active Directory Domain Services (AD DS) and deploying a Domain Controller (DC).
+This project demonstrates my expertise in system architecture, domain management, and building/managing complex network environments through a hands-on Active Directory (AD) Home Lab setup using VMware Virtualization Software.The follwing procedure involves configuring Microsoft Windows Server 2022 to host Active Directory Domain Services (AD DS) and deploying a Domain Controller (DC).
 A PowerShell script is utilized to automate the creation and addition of 1,000 users to AD, highlighting efficient administrative task automation.
-Following DC deployment, a Windows 11 Pro virtual machine is created as CLIENT1, configured with appropriate network settings, and joined to the domain.
-The next step is logging into the client VM using one of the script-generated domain user accounts, simulating a basic corporate network environment.
+Following DC deployment, a Windows 11 Pro Virtual Machine is created as CLIENT1, configured with appropriate network settings, and joined to the domain.
+The next step is logging into CLIENT1 using one of the script-generated domain user accounts, simulating a basic corporate network environment.
 The setup culminates as CLIENT1 is logged into using a created user to administer group policies and enforce delegation privileges for organizational units created in Active Directory.
-This project serves as a practical showcase for networking, virtualization, and AD administration skills.
+This project serves as a practical showcase for networking and AD administration skills.

 # **Objectives**

 - Download and install VMWare
-- Download Windows 11 ISO and Windows Server 2022 ISO, to install the two operating systems on two seprate virtual machines
+- Download Windows 11 ISO and Windows Server 2022 ISO to install the two operating systems on two seprate virtual machines

 **Create the First Virtual Machine**

-- The domain controller, which is going to host Active Directory
+- The Domain Controller(DC), which is going to host Active Directory
 - Two network adapters
     - one connects to the outside internet
-    - The other used to connect to the virtual machine’s private network that the clients are going to connect to
+    - The other used to connect to the DC's private network that CLIENT1 is going to connect to
 - Install Server 2022 and assign IP addressing for the internal network, name the server, install Active Directory and create the Domain
-- Configure NAT and routing so the clients on the private network can reach the internet through the domain controller
+- Configure NAT and routing so the clients on the private network can reach the internet through the DC
-- Setup DHCP on Domain Controller so when Windows 11 Virtual machine is created, it can automatially get an IP address
+- Setup DHCP on DC so when CLIENT1's Virtual Machine is created and added to the network, it can automatially get an IP address
 - Run Powershell script to create 1000+ users in the in the Active Directory automatically

 **Create the Second Virtual Machine**

-- Install Windows 11
+- Install Windows 11 ISO
-- Connect Windows 11 Virtual Machine to private Domain Controller’s network
+- Connect Windows 11 Virtual Machine to private DC’s network
-- Name the machine “Client 1” and join it to the Domain
+- Name the machine “CLIENT1” and join it to the domain
-- Then log into it w/ one of the created domain accounts
+- Then log into CLIENT1 w/ a created domain account

 **Group Policy Objects & Organizational Units(OUs)**
 - Create Organizational Units for mydomain.local
-- Delegate password resetting privileges of an Organizational Unit
+- Delegate password resetting privileges of the created Organizational Units to a user
-- Create and administer group policies to Organizational Unitd
+- Create and administer group policies to Organizational Unit and verifying that the policy works correctly

 # **Prerequisites + Tools**